The day of surgery for your child

 Waking up from anesthesia:

-- You may be allowed to go in the recovery room when your child starts to wake up.
+- You may be allowed to go into the recovery room when your child starts to wake up.
 If this is allowed, the nurse will come get you.

 - Know that children waking up from anesthesia can cry a lot and be confused.
 This is very common.

 - If you would like to hold your child, ask the nurses to help you do this.
-You will need help with any equipment and how to hold them comfortably.
+You will need help with any equipment and how to hold your child comfortably.

 Moving out of the recovery room:

-- If your child is going home today, you will help them get dressed.
+- If your child is going home the same day, you will help them get dressed.
 Once your child can drink liquids, you can probably go home.
-Expect your child to be more tired.
+Expect your child to be tired.
 Your child may sleep a lot throughout the rest of the day.

-- If your child is going to stay at the hospital, your child will be moved to a hospital room.
-The nurse there will check your child’s vital signs and pain level.
+- If your child is staying in the hospital, your child will be moved to a hospital room.
+The nurse there will check your child's vital signs and pain level.
 If your child is having pain, the nurse will give your child pain medicine and any other medicine your child needs.
 The nurse will also encourage your child to drink if your child is allowed to have liquids.